We want to discover the Real You.

 College Credit while in High School

-Entering first-year students who have taken college courses during their junior or senior year of high school or in the summer prior to entering Sierra Nevada College must report such work to the Office of Admission.
-At the student’s request, the College Registrar will determine whether such work will receive credit at Sierra Nevada College.
+Entering first-year students who have taken college courses during their junior or senior year of high school or in the summer prior to entering Sierra Nevada University must report such work to the Office of Admission.
+At the student’s request, the College Registrar will determine whether such work will receive credit at Sierra Nevada University.

 Advanced Placement (AP) Credit